| UNICO National had its

 Integrity, Charity and Opportunity

-.With steadfastness and devotion, in 1925, the second chapter
+to serve others .With steadfastness and devotion, in 1925, the second chapter

 of UNICO was formed in Torrington, Connecticut..
 During the next several